 4. Repeated Use of Clomid

 Clomid is a medication used to stimulate ovulation.
 It is one of the first medications suggested by doctors for couples struggling to conceive.
-In some women repeated use of Clomid has been shown to cause a thin uterine lining.
+In some women, repeated use of Clomid has been shown to cause a thin uterine lining.
 Clomid tricks the body into acting as though estrogen levels are low, which stimulates production of GnRH, which signals the pituitary to increase FSH.
 The hopeful end result should be ovulation.
-Clomid sounds great for for stimulating ovulation right, but what about the fact it is antiestrogenic?
+Clomid sounds great for stimulating ovulation, but what about the fact that it is antiestrogenic?

-Remember Clomid may help you get pregnant right away, but it does not solve the root of the fertility problem.
-It is a temporary boost, a band-aid, but Clomid cannot solve infertility related problems.
+Remember that Clomid may help you get pregnant right away, but it does not solve the root of the fertility problem.
+It is a temporary boost, a band-aid, but Clomid cannot solve all infertility-related problems.

 5. Long-term Birth Control Use Containing Progestin